Careers in Engineering

 A graduate from an engineering degree has plenty of avenues to explore for their career.
 Depending on the focus of your degree, as well as your interests and career goals, there is likely a job waiting for you – particularly when your degree is from a respected university, like the University of Sussex.

-Types of engineering jobs
+Types of careers in engineering

 So, the field of engineering has many job opportunities, but what are they, and what job titles can you look out for in each area?

-Automotive engineering degree jobs
+Automotive careers in engineering